siacavazzi/Cassini-Project/README.md

 5. Open sequence_input.csv.
 This is the input used to tell the program which target bodies and images you are interested in.
 The fields in the CSV are as follows:

 ### camera: ISSWA or ISSNA
 Cassini carried 2 different cameras onboard, one with a narrow FOV and one with a wide FOV.
-Putting ISSNA into this field will tell the program to search for images from the narrow angle camera and ISSWA is for the wide camera.
+Putting ISSNA into this field will tell the program to search for images from the narrow angle camera and ISSWA to search for the wide camera.
 Example inputs:
 * ISSWA
 * ISSNA

 ### filters:
 Specify the filter(s) from which to create processed images.
 Cassini's cameras take pictures in B&W and use filter wheels to create color images.
 Between 1-3 filters can be inputted.
 If one filter is chosen all images will be outputted as B&W. Otherwise this the filters will correspond to red, green, then blue images.
 Filters are seperated by an underscore (_).
-Please refer to the [Cassini imaging user's guide](https://pds-imaging.jpl.nasa.gov/documentation/iss_data_user_guide_180916.pdf) for more information about filters including which filters are availible.
-Since Cassini uses dual filter wheels the user can specify either one or two filters.
+Please refer to the [Cassini imaging user's guide](https://pds-imaging.jpl.nasa.gov/documentation/iss_data_user_guide_180916.pdf) for more information about filters, including which filters and filter combinations are availible.
+Since Cassini uses dual filter wheels the user can specify either one or two filters per channel.
 If only one is specified, the other filter wheel is ignored.
 Note: this can lead to some color differences between images.
 To specify a specific combination of filter wheels a comma (,) can be used between the names of the filters.
 Example inputs:
 * RED_GRN_BL1 - uses red, green and blue filters to create true color images.
 Ignores secondary filter wheel.
 * CL1,RED_CL1,GRN_CL1,BL1 - creates true color images same as before but specifies a clear secondary filter to eliminate color changing.
 Note: this will result in fewer total images.